Skip to main content

 Quick Summary

 There are many ways in which people can get left behind, right?
 But in an age of increasing expectations for acquiring multiple literacies, one of those ways in which many fall through the cracks is by not having Internet connection and lacking digital literacy skills.
-Connect
+Con

 Body